simubank/project10-bomberman/backend/README.md

 GET /customers/:customerId/categories
 * Returns all the categories of transactions by a certain customer for transactions that have already passed
 * Functioning, untested

+GET /customers/:customerId/info
+* Returns the information on the customer, basically straight copied from the API
+* Functioning